Pediatric Orthopedic Surgeons treating a Hammer Toe

 A short leg cast is applied at 1-2 week intervals to gradually stretch tight muscles and improve foot and ankle position.
 Kids are able to walk in these casts.
 The addition of Botox injections to stretch the tight muscles in casts may be more effective in some children.

-Achilles tendon or Gastrocnemius Lengthening
+Achilles Tendon or Gastrocnemius Lengthening

 If physical therapy and continuous casts are ineffective in correcting a tight ankle, surgery may be necessary to achieve a flat foot position while walking.
 A surgical procedure will increase the range of motion and function of the foot and ankle.
 The lengthening also makes it easier for the child to tolerate his or her AFO and achieve a flat foot position when walking.